 One of the main objectives of using push notifications is to increase website traffic and conversions rate for the websites.
 So, no improvement in these KPIs indicates the low performance of push notifications.

 Make sure to check every element of the push campaign like title, description, CTA buttons, landing page links, images and more.
-As all these effect the website traffic and conversion rate of the push campaign.
+All these affect the website traffic and conversion rate of the push campaign.

-For example, a blog website has sent a push notification with title “Tourists Attractions in Italy” to the users.
-But the link redirect the user to the blog on “Latest technologies you need to know”.
-Redirecting to irrelevant pages will disappoint the users with your website, increase bounce rate, opt-out rate and decrease credibility.
+For example, a blog website has sent a push notification with the title “Tourists Attractions in Italy” to the users.
+But the link redirects the user to the blog on “Latest technologies you need to know”.
+Redirecting to irrelevant pages will disappoint the users with your website, increase the bounce rate, and opt-out rate and decrease credibility.

 Opt-out Rate after Pushing Notifications